DavidMercier/TriDiMap/doc/pdf_cdf.rst

 Such mathematical approach is very well defined in the literature [#Nemecek_2009]_, [#Nemecek_2013]_ and [#Hausild_2016]_.
 It is worth to note that the result obtain after deconvolution (average values and standard deviations for each peak) is dependent of the bin size.
-A solution to avoid user definition of the bin size is to use the Freedman–Diaconis rule of thumb, which gives an estimation of the bin size after calculation the interquartile (IQR) range of the data.
-To activate this option, check the box for 'Auto Bin Size' on the GUI.
+A solution to avoid user definition of the bin size is to use the Freedman–Diaconis rule of thumb, which gives an estimation of the bin size after calculation the interquartile (IQR) range of the data [#FreedmanDaconis_1981]_. activate this option, check the box for 'Auto Bin Size' on the GUI.

     .. math:: \text{Bin Size} = \frac{2*IQR}{n^{\frac{1}{3}}}
         :label: binSizeAuto